Izvestia

 Izvestia (Известия, "The News") is a daily broadsheet newspaper in Russia.
 Founded in February 1917, Izvestia, which covered foreign relations, was the organ of the Supreme Soviet of the Soviet Union, disseminating official state propaganda.
 It is now described as a "national newspaper" of Russia.

 The word izvestiya in Russian means "bring news" or "tidings", "herald" (an official messenger bringing news), derived from the verb izveshchat ("to inform", "to notify").

 History

 1917–1991

 Old Izvestia logo.
 It uses two letters that are no longer used in the Russian language (see Reforms of Russian orthography).

 During the Soviet period, while Pravda served as the official mouthpiece of the Communist Party, Izvestia expressed the official views of the Soviet government as published by the Presidium of the Supreme Soviet of the USSR.
-Its full name was Izvestija Sovjetov Narodnyh Djeputatov SSSR (in Russian, Известия Советов народных депутатов СССР, the Reports of Soviets of Peoples' Deputies of the USSR).